 Key Word Sign

-Key Word Sign uses a core vocabulary of specifically selected words / signs, comprised of concepts considered to be the most useful for children and adults with communication and language difficulties.
-Additional signed vocabulary is added to suit the individual needs of the user.
-In Australian Key Word Sign, each word (concept) is matched to a hand sign borrowed from Auslan, the native language of the Australian deaf community.
+Key Word Sign uses a core vocabulary of specific words/signs.
+It is made up of signs thought to be most useful for children and adults with communication and language difficulties.
+Signed vocabulary can also be added to suit the individual needs of the user.
+In Australian Key Word Sign, each word (concept) matches a sign borrowed from Auslan – Australian sign language.

 The main features of Key Word Sign include